Website Positioning: What Will Your Site Do For Me?

-In working with clients as a web designer, I often do more than just create layouts and make things beautiful.
-Mainly I help my clients figure out how to position themselves through their site so that they can meet the goals they have for their business.
+In working with clients as an author web designer, I do more than just create layouts and make things beautiful.
+Mainly, I help my clients figure out how to position themselves through their site so that they can meet the goals they have for their business.
 There are so many ways to go about creating a website, and deciding what to include and what to leave out is critical to a successful planning process.

 On top of that, there’s a decision to be made about what voice you want your website to have.
 Along with the aesthetic of your site, this will communicate your brand.
 For example, should your website be casual and approachable, but still professional?
 Or maybe authoritative and more formal, but not prohibitively so?

 Whatever you decide, your site users will be looking for one primary thing (and quickly) when visiting your site — they’ll be asking themselves: “What will this do for me?”

 We all know that writing for the web can be tricky.
 I work with lots of authors on their websites, and while they do prose very well, writing for the web, especially when you’re marketing a product or service, is a whole other thing.
 And the key to success is to make sure you’re quickly & concisely answering the question your site visitors are asking.

 Here’s an example: Let’s say you’re an author and you’re creating a website that will feature your new book.
 Your goal for the site is to raise awareness of the book & sell more books, provide a community space for readers, and encourage site visitors to read & subscribe to your blog so that they’ll know when you’re doing events or even when your next book is coming out.